-Deviates from Standard Does Not Meet (One IIS) Required Authentication: One (One IIS) Changed Request and Response implementer modified the CDC WSDL by adding Construct: This IIS modified the request and/or WS-Security7 to their Connectivity Test response construct of the connectivity Test requirements.
-The Connectivity Test defined by operation.
-This varied from changing the the CDC WSDL does not require authentication as operation name to adding parameters to it is designed to be a "ping-like" test to verify to changing the return construct to be different systems can "see" each other.
-While using WSthan the CDC-defined connectivity test.
-The Security is based on standards, it is different than functional requirements are the same, but are the definition of the CDC WSDL.
-Sending systems implemented technically different. would be required to adhere to WS-Security requirements to successfully exchange data.
+Deviates from Standard

+(One IIS) Required Authentication: IIS implementer modified the CDC WSDL by adding WS-Security6 to their Connectivity Test requirements.
+The Connectivity Test defined by the CDC WSDL does not require authentication as it is designed to be a "ping-like" test to verify to systems can "see" each other.
+While using WS-Security is based on standards, it is different than the definition of the CDC WSDL.
+Sending systems would be required to adhere to WS-Security requirements to successfully exchange data.